htcondor/htmap/docs/source/tips-and-tricks.rst

 -------------------------------------------

 The environment variable ``HTMAP_ON_EXECUTE`` is set to ``'1'`` while map components are executing out on the cluster.
-This can be useful if you need to switch certain behavior on whether you're running your function locally or not.
+This can be useful if you need to switch certain behavior on or off depending whether you're running your function locally or not.